 This lake is called Huay Teung Tao.
 If memory serves, it's in a park of some kind.
 The building that you see on the far shore in the picture above is part of a resort, I believe.
 The restaurant, the name of which I've forgotten, consists of a collection of raised bamboo pavilions along the shoreline.
 You sit crosslegged on the floor and eat at low tables.

 The menu offered mostly Bangkok and Isan favourites.
-If you peer at the photo below, you'll see that we had plenty of papaya salad (somtam) and a large steamed fish -- which was not from the lake at hand.
+If you peer at the photo above, you'll see that we had plenty of papaya salad (somtam) and a large steamed fish -- which was not from the lake at hand.
 At some places like this, however, you can fish for your own meal.

 Lanna Rice Barn